 - We mobilise members to advocate locally, nationally, regionally and globally for the rights to water, sanitation and a healthy environment to be legally recognised and practically implemented.

 - We affirm that water and sanitation are public services.

-- We provide mini-grants to members to support diverse context-specific action through the Claim Your Water Rights campaign.
+- We provide grants to members to support diverse context-specific action through the Claim Your Water Rights campaign.

 According to WHO/UNICEF, 2 billion people worldwide live without safe water while 3.6 billion people live without safely managed sanitation.
 This is not a tragedy of circumstance – it’s a global injustice that has far-reaching consequences for the enjoyment of other human rights, such as dignity, education, equality, health, the right to make a living, and to a safe environment.

 This injustice stems from decisions made by those in power.
 From prioritising profit over people.
 From systemic discrimination against marginalised groups.
 From deregulation.
 From colonial legacies.
 From an economic system based on extracting natural resources – like water – faster than it replenishes them.
 In other words, this crisis is profoundly political.

 We envisage an engaged, emboldened and united civil society coalition campaigning for governments to respect, protect and fulfil people’s human rights to safe water and sanitation.
 To achieve this, we work at different levels to advocate for change: